Hovey Township, Armstrong County, Pennsylvania

-Hovey Township is a township in far northern Armstrong County, Pennsylvania, United States.
-The population was 74 at the 2020 census, a decrease from the figure of 97 tabulated in 2010.
+Hovey Township is a township which is located in far northern Armstrong County, Pennsylvania, United States.
+The population was seventy-four at the time of the 2020 census, a decrease from the figure of 97 tabulated in 2010.

 Geography

 Hovey Township occupies a narrow strip of land between the Allegheny River to the east and the Butler County border to the west, ending where the river intersects the county line.

 Pennsylvania Route 268 runs the length of the township along the Allegheny River, leading north 2 mi to Emlenton and south beyond Parker 28 mi to West Kittanning.
 Pennsylvania Route 58 crosses the township east–west, leading east across the river to Foxburg and Sligo and west via Eau Claire to Grove City.

 According to the United States Census Bureau, the township has a total area of 5.6 km2, all land.

 Surrounding and adjacent neighborhoods

 Hovey Township has two land borders, with Parker to the south and Allegheny Township in Butler County to the west.

 Across the Allegheny River to the east, Hovey Township runs adjacent with the Clarion County neighborhoods of Richland Township, Foxburg (with a direct connection via Foxburg Bridge), and Perry Township.